“Praise God with Drum and Dance!” -Psalm 150:4 (CEB)

 To reach Monette directly, please visit her website.

 This blog is provided for informational purposes only.
 The content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
+The details of any case mentioned in this post represent a typical patient that I might see and do not describe the circumstances of a specific individual.
 Photos used with permission from monettemarino.com.